cldellow/datasette-parquet/README.md

 This plugin has a mix of accidental complexity and essential complexity.
 The essential complexity comes from things like "DuckDB supports a different dialect of SQL".
-The accidental complexity comes from things like "some features aren't meant to be monkey-patched into existence, why are you doing this to yourself".
+The accidental complexity comes from things like "it's called the _Law_ of Demeter, Colin, not the Strongly Held Opinion of Demeter".

 This is a loose journal of things I ran into: